kazhala/dotbare/README.md

 as reset a file back to certain commits.
 More information on differences [here](https://git-scm.com/docs/git-reset#Documentation/git-reset.txt-emgitresetemltmodegtltcommitgt).

 - Default: list all staged files and unstage the selected files.
 Support multi selection.
-- -a: list all tracked files and then prompt commits selection.
-Reset selected file back to the selected commits.
-(Default: `--mixed`)
-- -c: list all commits and then reset HEAD back to the selected commits.
-(Default: `--mixed`)
+- `-c, --commit`: list all commits and then reset HEAD back to the selected commits.
+(Default: `--mixed`, put all changes into modified state)
-- -S: use `--soft` flag instead of `--mixed` flag
+- `-S, --soft`: use `--soft` flag instead of `--mixed` flag, reset HEAD to certain commit without modify working tree.
-- -H: use `--hard` flag instead of `--mixed` flag
+- `-H, --hard`: use `--hard` flag instead of `--mixed` flag, reset HEAD to certain commit discard all changes from the working tree.

 ### fcheckout